U.S. TV networks take new risk by airing shows against Olympics

 The summer programming strategy comes with risks because not all viewers are using, or have access to, video on-demand.
 Fifty one percent of U.S. cable subscribers used VOD in the past month in 2015, up from 34 percent in 2010, according to Leichtman Research Group.
 For a graphic on U.S. video on-demand growth, see tmsnrt.rs/1T7EmoM

-That's why many networks, like Fox Broadcasting, have scheduled new shows to end before the Olympics, said Dan Harrison, head of scheduling at Fox Broadcasting, a division of 21st Century Fox (FOXA.O).
-Representatives at other networks, including Walt Disney Co's (DIS.N) ABC, did not return requests seeking comment on their summer programming.
+That's why many networks, like Fox Broadcasting, have scheduled new shows to end before the Olympics, said Dan Harrison, head of scheduling at Fox Broadcasting, a division of 21st Century Fox.
+Representatives at other networks, including Walt Disney Co's ABC, did not return requests seeking comment on their summer programming.

 Still there are advertisers, such as retailers who want to get in front of customers for back to school season, that are looking for opportunities to advertise, according to Krista Lang, executive director of media and analytics at Atlanta-based ad agency of at 22squared.
 This is particularly true for advertisers who did not want to pay for the premium to run ads on NBCU during the Olympics, she said.